-The system will keep time in accordance with the downloading speed of a particular Internet connection.
+The system will keep time in accordance with the downloading speed of a particular internet connection.
 In other words no time will be lost if the download is slower than normal.
-An eye should be kept on the timer displayed at the right hand corner of the Examination Title Screen to keep track of time.
-If the time runs out, the examination will automatically terminate and the score will be calculated.
+An eye should be kept on the timer displayed at the right-hand corner of the Examination Title Screen to keep track of time.
+If the time runs out, your examination will automatically terminate, and your score will be calculated.

-Log in with the identity number or passport number that was used to enrol.
+Log in with the identity number or passport number.
+This must correspond with the number used to enrol.
 Please leave out all alphabetical spacing symbols (-) and spaces.

-- Select the examination that will be taken.
+- Select the examination you wish to do.

-- The invigilator at the testing centre will unlock the exam session.
+- The invigilator at the testing centre will unlock the exam session for you.

-- The Exam Title Page and instructions will display.
+- The Exam Title Page will now appear.